dmh2000/github-repo-ggl/README.md

 It does the access using your account based on the GITHUB_TOKEN environment variable.
 The app has code that does the authentication.

+The API used in the example code is the top level "query search" which can be used to search for several different GitHub objects.
+In this case a search of repositories for a specified owner is performed.
+You can find it's definition in the GraphQL Explorer.
+Open the Schema Docs (file icon in upper left of the dialog), click on "Query", then scroll down to "search", or use hourglass to find "search".

+There are other ways to list particular things that give a similar result.
+You can use the GraphQL Explorer or go into the google/go-github reference docs and look for matching types such as "RepositoriesService".

 ## The Code

 Important!
 I use GitHub Copilot with VS Code.
 Without Copilot, it would have taken me 10 times longer to figure out exactly what to do.
 I use Copilot all the time but this case really made it worth the $10 a month.
 Not surprisingly, Copilot knows about the GraphQL types and really filled in a lot of the type information.

+Each of the approaches: raw,go-github and shurcool perform the repo search and return the repo name,ID and stars count.

+All access requires an authenticated client one way or another.
+The example code has the auth code, and expects the environment variable GITHUB_TOKEN.

 ### RAW

+See pkg/raw/raw.go.

+This approach cobbles up a POST request in GraphQL language, sends it to the API and gets a JSON result back.
+To unmarshall the JSON, a type must be set up that matches the return format.
+The code defines a type named repoData that mirrors the JSON structure and has the appropriate annotations.

 ### Go-GitHub

+See pkg/goog/goog.go

+This approach is easiest.
+Just look up the desired type and methods in the go-github docs and code it up.

 ### ShurcooL

+See plg/ghshurcool/ghshurcool.go.

+This approach is in the middle between raw and go-github.
+It does require defining the query-search types.
+On the other hand it allows fine grained access that the go-github API doesn't allow.

-Note: The shurcooL package provides 'graphql' types including String, Float ID, Int and Int32.
+Note: The shurcooL/graphql package provides 'graphql' types including String, Float ID, Int and Int32.
 However in the source comments and issues it says that the graphql types are not need.
 I had no problem using string, int, float directly.

-Note that shurcooL has an uppercase L on the end.

-### Define the query type

-### Define the result type(s)

-### Execute the query

-Now that we know what the query needs to look like, it needs to be translated to Go code.
-Using the shurcooL/graphql client, I was able to piece together the code to execute the query.
-The process looks something like this:

-- Import "github.com/shurcooL/graphql" and "golang.org/x/oauth2"
-- Get an authenticated http client with GITHUB_TOKEN, using OAuth.
-- Create a graphql client and give it the http client
-- Set up variables
-- Execute the query
-- Extract and return the requested data.

-### Executing the Query

 ## Setup And Run